GMA Supershow

 GMA Supershow, formerly titled as Germside and Germspesyal, is a Philippine television variety show broadcast by GMA Network.
-The show was the longest-running Sunday noontime variety show in Philippine television until 2015.
+The show was the longest-running Sunday noontime variety show on Philippine television at the time of its run.
 Hosted by German Moreno, it premiered on May 7, 1978.
 The show concluded on January 26, 1997 with a total of 978 episodes.
-It was replaced by SOP in its timeslot.